-Sleep disorders that involve difficulty breathing during sleep are classified as sleep related breathing disorders.
-Obstructive sleep apnea is the most common disorder of this type; however there are a number of variations of sleep apnea.
+Sleep disorders that involve difficulty breathing during sleep as snoring and sleep apnea are classified as sleep-related breathing disorders.
+Obstructive sleep apnea is the most common disorder of this type.
+However, there are a number of variations of sleep apnea.

 Light snoring may not disrupt your overall sleep quality.
-Heavy snoring may be associated with obstructive sleep apnea, but not everyone who snores has a sleep disorder.
+Indeed, heavy snoring may be associated with obstructive sleep apnea.
+But not everyone who snores has a sleep disorder.

 Sleep apnea side effects can really mess up the quality of your life.
 It has a significant impact on:

 - Cardiovascular health (heart attacks, stroke and high blood pressure)

 - Erectile dysfunction